Zynorthis/Bluestone/README.md

 Just to name a few!

 Calendars are your standard calendar applications that you're use to but with a little extra customization capability to enhance readablity and overall user experience.

+Card and Calendars have visiblity and scope settings to allow other users to see and add to your personal cards or calendars.

 <hr/>